eAybars/nginx/examples/k8s/deployment/README.md

-# Kubernetes deployment example without using ingress definition
+# Example Kubernetes deployment without using ingress
 First, you may need to modify the [letsencrypt-volume.yaml](letsencrypt-volume.yaml) file to provide a better suited volume definition for your environment before proceeding further.

 Modified the [job.yaml](job.yaml) file with your data.
 You need to apply it to have the container obtain ssl certificates and create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object to store them.
+It also creates a [Diffie Hellman Ephemeral Parameters](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) key for stronger SSL security and stores it on a Kubernetes secret which then will be used in the deployment.
 To apply job.yaml with all its dependencies you can simple run
 ```bash
 install.sh
 ```